 |Jan 12, 2022 2:00 - 4:00||Northwood: Municipal Office|

 |Jan 19, 2022 1:00 - 4:00||Rossford: Municipal Building|

 |Jan 25, 2022 1:00 - 4:00||Perrysburg: Way Library|

 |Jan 26, 2022 1:00 - 4:00||North Baltimore: Great Scot|

 The Wood County Dog Shelter in Ohio is a department operated under the direction of the Wood County Commissioners.
 Wood County is one of the largest counties in the state of Ohio at 617 square miles and has an average population of 125,488 citizens.

 The Wood County Dog Warden and Deputies are required to patrol the county and impound any stray and unlicensed dogs as well as to enforce sections 955.01 to 955.27, 955.29 to 955.38, and 955.50 of the Ohio Revised Code.

-The Dog Shelter per Ohio Revised Code is not authorized to handle cats.
+Dog Wardens are law enforcement officers and have the same police powers as sheriffs and police officers in the performance of their duties.
+The Dog Shelter per the Ohio Revised Code is not authorized to handle cats.